 10 High-Paying Jobs that Require (or Recommend) a Certificate

-These are well-paying jobs which either require a certificate, or for which there are relevant certificate programs.
+These are well-paying jobs that require a certificate or for which relevant certificate programs exist.
 For most of these positions, a certificate can help someone early in their career get a good first job.

 1. Web Developer